Thrombotic thrombocytopenic purpura: Epidemiology

 The incidence of TTP is about 4–5 cases per million people per year.
-Idiopathic TTP occurs more often in women and people of African descent, and TTP secondary to autoimmune disorders such as systemic lupus erythematosus occurs more frequently in people of African descent, although other secondary forms do not show this distribution.
+Idiopathic TTP occurs more often in women as well as people of African descent, and TTP secondary to autoimmune disorders such as systemic lupus erythematosus occurs more frequently in people of African descent, although other secondary forms do not show this distribution.
+Although Black people are at an increased risk for TTP, its presentation in Black people does not have any distinguishable features compared to those of other races.
 Pregnant women and women in the post partum period accounted for a notable portion (12–31%) of the cases in some studies; TTP affects about one in 25,000 pregnancies.

 History

-TTP was initially described by Eli Moschcowitz at the Beth Israel Hospital in New York City in 1925.
+TTP was initially described by Eli Moschcowitz at the Beth Israel Hospital in New York City in 1924.
 Moschcowitz ascribed the disease (incorrectly, as now known) to a toxic cause.
 Moschcowitz noted his patient, a 16-year-old girl, had anemia, small and large bruises, microscopic hematuria, and, at autopsy, disseminated microvascular thrombi.
 In 1966, a review of 16 new cases and 255 previously reported cases led to the formulation of the classical pentad of symptoms and findings (i.e., thrombocytopenia, microangiopathic hemolytic anemia, neurological symptoms, kidney failure, fever); in this series, mortality rates were found to be very high (90%).

 While a response to blood transfusion had been noted before, a 1978 report and subsequent studies showed blood plasma was highly effective in improving the disease process.
 In 1991, plasma exchange was reported to provide better response rates compared to plasma infusion.
 In 1982, the disease had been linked with abnormally large von Willebrand factor multimers.
 The identification of a deficient protease in people with TTP was made in 1998.
 The location of ADAMTS13 within the human genome was identified in 2001.